Toward Automated Robustness Evaluation of Mathematical Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose \mname, a novel framework for automatic evaluation of the robustness of LLMs as mathematical problem solvers.
-Our approach leverages an LLM-based rewriter to create diverse variants of mathematical problems, while an LLM-based verifier assesses the core meaning and correctness of the answers.
-We conduct extensive experiments on two widely used datasets, GSM8K and MATH-500, and demonstrate that our framework is effective in evaluating the robustness of LLMs.
+In this paper, we \hyt{present} \mname, a novel framework for automatic evaluation of the robustness of LLMs as mathematical problem solvers. \hyt{By establishing a dynamic, adversarial loop between an LLM-based rewriter and a verifier, our approach generates diverse, semantically consistent problem variants without relying on static templates.
+Extensive experiments on GSM8K, MATH-500, and broader benchmarks demonstrate that our framework is effective in evaluating the robustness of LLMs.
+Crucially, we demonstrate that the adversarial variants synthesized by \mname serve as high-quality training data, significantly enhancing model robustness through fine-tuning.
+We hope this framework fosters more reliable evaluation practices and guides the development of more robust reasoning models.}